roger-josue/MvcMovie/README.md

-# First API with ASP.NET CORE Controllers
+# First ASP.NET CORE MVC project
 Step by step turorial from the .NET documentation.
 Aims to learn the fundamentals of building a .NET CORE MVC project with razor and EF Core.

 ## Objectives